 5. What is the effect on a personal injury case?

-A driver that violates these laws may cause an accident with another motorist (e.g., in a head on collision or a T-bone accident).
-If the motorist is injured and later files a personal injury lawsuit against the driver, the driver may be found “negligent.”
+If you violate these laws, you may cause an accident with another motorist (such as in a head-on collision or a T-bone accident).
+If the motorist is injured and later files a personal injury lawsuit against you, you may be found “negligent.”

 In a personal injury action, a negligent party bears the responsibility for compensating the plaintiff for any injuries incurred.

 Proving negligence can sometimes be difficult.
-But, in California, a driver is considered “negligent per se” if he/she violates a statute.
-This means a driver would be negligent per se for:
+But, in California, you are considered “negligent per se” if you violate a statute.
+This means you would be negligent per se for:

 - causing an accident, and